 For about a year, the couple sailed around the coast of Mexico, consuming fresh fruit and vegetables from local markets and connecting with other sailors in ports.
 While they cherished the people they met and the experiences they had, the nomads felt they lacked a sense of community.

-“It was relaxing, but it wasn’t super fulfilling,” said Jeff.
+“It was relaxing, but it wasn’t super fulfilling,” said Jeff, who holds a BSBA in management.
 “We had a community down there, but it was very transient.
 We’d sail into a port and anchor, meet people, hang out for a few days and then leave and start all over again.”

 Searching for a more stable and tight-knit community, Nancy and Jeff decided to put a halt on their sailboat journey and return to rural South Dakota to begin their farming journey.